 Concordia University Wisconsin Ann Arbor received a grant from the Council of Independent Colleges Network for Vocation in Undergraduate Education (NetVUE) to support faculty and staff learning in a greater understand of vocation and the Global Learning Outcomes so we can develop students in these areas.
 This NetVUE Program Development Grant “Integration of Vocation and the University Global Learning Outcomes in Curricular and Co-curricular Student Learning at Concordia University” runs from May 1, 2019 through April 30, 2021.
+We are seeking an extension through April 30, 2022.

 As a participant, you will be working toward important university goals, including advancing student learning in vocation and the Global Learning Outcomes, and advancing our ability to evaluate the learning of students.